 Well and sick visits

 Visits can be scheduled for new and established patients.
 For well visits, please call three months in advance.
-For sick visits, please call in as early as possible or use the walk-in service as outlined below.
+For sick visits, please call in as early as possible.

 If you have a change in address, phone number or insurance information, please notify our receptionist.
 All patients younger than age 16, and all new patients must be accompanied by a parent or authorized adult guardian in order to be evaluated by a clinician.